The Journey Series: Julie Jung

-Julie Jung and her husband experienced a miscarriage in May 2020.
+Julie Jung and her husband experienced a pregnancy loss in May 2020.
 We are so thankful to her for sharing her motherhood journey story and her miscarriage experience.
 Her strength is contagious, and our hearts go out to her.
 Julie, know that you are not dealing with a pregnancy loss alone.

 Describe yourself in 3-5 words.

 What part of this journey are you in currently?

 My husband and I found out we were pregnant in January of this year (2020).
 All was well until I went in for my 16-week anatomy scan.
 That is when the rug was pulled out from under us.
 The doctor informed us that there were some very serious complications with the baby.
 In a matter of days, we lost the baby.
 I was 17 weeks when I was induced and delivered our baby boy, Gabriel.
 He was not alive when he was born.
 Nonetheless, we so cherish the time we had with him and the opportunity we had to hold him and admire his darling face.
 Currently, I am waiting until September until we start trying again for a baby.
 I developed a blood clot after delivering Gabriel and was put on blood thinners for three months.
 Because of the medication, we are not allowed to try conceiving at the moment.
 That has been frustrating, but also good.
 I’ve needed a break to grieve the loss of our boy and prepare my heart to try again.